Water innovation for a climate resilient future

 The Challenge is open to all Victorian Water Corporations.
 Submissions will not be accepted from any other organisation or individual.
 Collaborative submissions are encouraged provided the submission is led by a Victorian Water Corporation.

-The Challenge also provides a Leadership practice field for the development of the sector’s emerging leaders to drive innovation and transformation within their organisations and across the sector.
+The Challenge also provides a Leadership practice field for the development of the sector’s emerging leaders to drive innovation and transformation within their organisations and across the Victorian Water sector.

 If you require assistance preparing or submitting your submission, please contact the IWN team at: